fthomas3/Technical-Analysis-of-Bank-Stocks/README.md

 • Created interactive technical analysis charts (candle plots, bollinger band plots, etc) using plotly to visualize data in a presentable manner

 • Calculated both daily and 30-day percent changes as well as standard deviations of price movements based on 2,517 values per bank to evaluate which banks would be a riskier investment

+If you want to skip to the tecnhical analysis plots, feel free to scroll down to the bottom of the